Importance of Temperature Monitoring Storage in Agriculture

 Inside of a grain storage

-In addition to spoilage, temperature control is vital for managing pest populations.
-Many insects that infest stored grain, such as weevils and beetles, are attracted to warmer conditions.
-High temperatures can accelerate their life cycle, leading to increased reproduction and a greater likelihood of infestation.
-By maintaining cooler temperatures in storage facilities, farmers can effectively deter these pests and minimize the risk of significant damage to their grain stocks.
+Temperature control is crucial for managing pest populations in grain storage.
+Insects such as weevils and beetles thrive in warmer environments, and high temperatures can accelerate their life cycles, increasing the likelihood of infestation.
+By maintaining cooler temperatures in storage facilities, farmers can deter these pests, preventing significant damage to grain stocks.
+Pest control is vital for ensuring that stored grain remains intact and marketable.

 KOU20- Compost Temperature Sensor